 Q: Do I have to sign an activity agreement that I don’t like?

 A: If you are not receiving Centrelink benefits you do not have to agree to do anything that you think is unhelpful.
 You have the right to ask for things that you think are unhelpful to be removed from the activity agreement that you sign.

 Q: What if I have already signed an activity agreement but I want to change it?

-Q: What should I do if I am unhappy with the Job Service Provider?
+Q: What should I do if I am unhappy with the Job Service Australia Provider?

 A: You have a couple of options.
-You can call your contact person at the Union and get them to negotiate with the Job Service Provider on your behalf.
-Or you can call the governments official complaints line on 1800 805 260.
+You can call the TCFUA advocate on 9639 2955 or 1800 800 135 and ask them to negotiate with the Job Australia Service Provider on your behalf.
+Or you can call the Governments official complaints line on 1800 805 260.
 Or you can do both things!